Erasmus+

 - food (various dietary needs such as for coeliacs and diabetics; it covers the difference in cost between standard diet and these purchases),

-- transport (the difference in price between standard travel and the requested enhanced standard transport of the location of the placement and once there during the placement),
+- transport (the difference in price between standard travel and the requested enhanced standard transport of the location of the traineeship and once there during the traineeship),

 - accommodation (the difference in the price of the requested higher standard accommodation as against the normal – e.g. a barrier-free room close to the school),